Chasing Down Death Valley’s Most Dramatic, Gorgeous Landscapes

 Beyond Stovepipe Wells, the dunes at Mesquite Flat undulate off to the horizon.
 It’s as if, after all of this driving, we’ve arrived at a secret inland ocean.
 We have to explore.
 But the heavy, rippling sand sucks at our feet, and at five months pregnant, I’m not in my best hiking shape.
 I take it slow, focusing on the details.
 The footsteps of lizards have left tiny, delicate patterns across the dunes.
 A wren rustles the leaves of a mesquite bush.
 My footsteps squeak the sand.

 Chief naturalist Terry Baldino, who has worked in Death Valley for 11 years, tells me later that this is what he loves about the park – there is so much to explore, on a small and large scale.
 “A lot of other parks give you a list and say, ‘Here are all the trails, stay on the trails.’
 We don’t really have trails.
 The beauty of this park is that you can go up a canyon that thousands of others have gone up, but you do it on your own,” he says.
 “It’s the sense of adventure you get from this vastness.”

 DESCENT TO BADWATER

-Badwater Basin, the salty heart of the park, is a startling contrast.
-It's the lowest point in North America, the mineral remains of a former lake.
+Badwater Basin is the salty heart of the park.
+It’s the lowest point in North America, the mineral remains of a former lake.
 Gray Telescope Peak, a far point on the western ridges, shimmers in the heat.
 Jim and I follow a path about a quarter-mile into the flats; salt crunches under our feet.
 We are two small vertical smudges on a white horizontal moonscape.